tari-project/desktop-client/README.md

 Starts both the React app and Electron window in the development mode.<br>

-If you want to run restart just the Electron part then run the 2 processes separately using `npm run react-start` in one terminal and `npm run electron`.
+If you want to run restart just the Electron part then run the 2 processes separately using `npm run react-start` in one terminal and `npm run electron` in another terminal.

 ### `npm run react-start`